-We give an overview of the expression data we used in this study in supplementary table 1.
-Briefly, we have combined different publicly available Affymetrix gene chip and SAGE datasets into one reference mRNA expression dataset, and two publicly available 2D-gel electrophoresis datasets into one reference protein abundance dataset (9-14).
+We give an overview of the expression data we used in this study in Supplementary Material, Table S1.
+Briefly, we have combined different publicly available Affymetrix gene chip and SAGE data sets into one reference mRNA expression data set, and two publicly available 2D-gel electrophoresis data sets into one reference protein abundance data set (9-14).
 We have described this procedure, which helps to remove noise and errors from the data, previously (15).
 The codon composition of genes fundamentally affects the mechanism of protein translation; thus, the protein abundance data might contain more useful information than the mRNA expression data.
 On the other hand, the protein abundance data is available only for a very limited subset of 150 genes while there is a substantially larger amount of mRNA expression data (6071 genes).
-(For our calculations, we only considered those genes in the reference mRNA expression set that have an expression level of more than 0.5 copies/cell -- this is the case for 4270 genes.
-Smaller expression levels are too close to the resolution limits of the gene chips and therefore too noisy (see also caption of table 1)).
+[For our calculations, we only considered those genes in the reference mRNA expression set that have an expression level of more than 0.5 copies/cell-this is the case for 4270 genes.
+Smaller expression levels are too close to the resolution limits of the gene chips and therefore too noisy (see also, caption of Tables 1 and 2)].

-As described previously (15), we term the combination of a gene set (with G{Prot} referring to the protein abundance and G{mRNA} to the mRNA expression reference set) and an expression level or weight (a{Prot} for protein and a{mRNA} for mRNA abundance) "weighted population".
-Thus, three different weighted populations can be formed from our reference datasets: [G{Prot} , a{Prot}], [G{Prot} , a{mRNA}], and [G{mRNA} , a{mRNA}]. ([G{mRNA} , a{Prot}] is not meaningful since a{Prot} is not defined on all genes in G{mRNA} .)
+As described previously (15), we term the combination of a gene set (with G{Prot} referring to the protein abundance and G{mRNA} to the mRNA expression reference set) and an expression level or weight (a{Prot} for protein and a{mRNA} for mRNA abundance) 'weighted population'.
+Thus, three different weighted populations can be formed from our reference data sets: $[G{Prot}, a{Prot}]$, $[G{Prot}, a{mRNA}]$, and $[G{mRNA}, a{mRNA}]$. $([G{mRNA}, a{Prot}])$ is not meaningful since a{Prot} is not defined on all genes in G{mRNA} .)
 In the following we use all three populations for the parameterization of the CAI and the codon usage models.

-Parameterization of the CAI and codon usage models with wholegenome expression data
+Parameterization of the CAI and codon usage models with whole-genome expression data

 Figure 1 schematically shows the procedure we used to parameterize the CAI and codon usage models with the expression data.
 We start by selecting one of the three populations mentioned above as an evaluation set.
 The evaluation set is later used to evaluate how well the CAI or codon usage model predicts actual expression levels.
 We also need to define a parameterization set.
-The parameterization set is the set of highly expressed genes G (see Introduction); it is used to calculate the parameters $w_k(G)$ for the CAI (see equation [3]) and the parameters $X{k,G}$ for the codon usage (see equation [6]).
+The parameterization set is the set of highly expressed genes G (see Introduction); it is used to calculate the parameters $w_k(G)$ for the CAI (see equation 3) and the parameters $X{k,G}$ for the codon usage (see equation 6).
 To define the parameterization set, we choose one of the three populations and an expression level threshold T. We only include those genes of the population in the parameterization set whose expression level exceeds this threshold.
 With the parameters in hand, we are able to compute CAI and codon usage values for all genes in the evaluation set.
-We evaluate how well the CAI and codon usage models predict expression levels with two figures of merit: the Pearson correlation and the Spearman rank correlation 1 .
+We evaluate how well the CAI and codon usage models predict expression levels with two figures of merit: the Pearson correlation and the Spearman rank correlation. {Given a set of abundance levels a in the evaluation set, and a vector of CAI or codon usage values (C), we calculate the Pearson correlation as corr[log(a), log(C)] and the rank correlation as corr[rank(a), rank(C)].